 Once you have logged in to the appropriate HPC with ThinLinc, the easiest way to launch a PReSTO ready terminal is through the thinlinc client “Applications” menu.

 It is possible to run jobs from a terminal window, but please do not use run resource intensive jobs on the front end.
-Use the compute nodes instead, either with the sbatch command or in interactive mode:
+Use the compute nodes instead, either with the SLURMS sbatch command or in interactive mode:

 1. open a terminal